 I will take the stress out of the administrative process and guide you step by step to complete the legally required documentation in the necessary time frames.

 Prior to your ceremony: At our first meeting we can complete a Notice of Intended Marriage (NOIM), if you are getting married in Victoria we can complete this online, otherwise I can provide you with the form or you can download it from the above link.
 In order for me to witness your form I will need to sight your birth certificate, another form of ID and if applicable evidence of divorce.
 This form must be lodged with me at least one month prior to your ceremony taking place.

 If your partner is migrating to Australia and applying for aProspective Marriage Visaafter you lodge your NOIM with me and pay a $100 non-refundable deposit for your ceremony, I am able to issue you with a confirmation letter which you will require for your visa application.

-You will also need to complete a Declaration of no Impediment to Marriage, I will provide you with this form and will witness it after you complete it.
+Prior to your ceremony you will also need to complete a Declaration of no Impediment to Marriage, I will provide you with this form and will witness it after you complete it.
 I usually arrange for us to meet approximately 2 weeks prior to your wedding to complete this form and do a final check of your ceremony.

 During your ceremony: During your ceremony you will sign 3 documents